Skip to content

 The v2 kubeconfig template conditionally includes certificate-authority-data when the cluster CA is available, or sets insecure-skip-tls-verify: true otherwise.
 AWX injects the rendered kubeconfig as a temp file and sets K8S_AUTH_KUBECONFIG to point to it, ensuring kubernetes.core modules use the injected credentials instead of in-cluster config.

 Ephemeral credentials are cleaned up after the AWX job completes.
-See BR-WE-017 for the full shared SA model and the planned v1.2 transition to per-workflow ServiceAccounts.
+See BR-WE-017 for the full shared SA model.
+In v1.2, workflows can declare a dedicated ServiceAccount via spec.execution.serviceAccountName — see Per-Workflow ServiceAccount above.

 Internal Service Communication